apache/flink/docs/ops/filesystems.md

   - **har**
   - ...

 ## Common File System configurations

 The following configuration settings exist across different file systems

 #### Default File System

-If path to files do not explicitly specify a file system scheme (and authority), a default scheme (and authority) will be used.
+If paths to files do not explicitly specify a file system scheme (and authority), a default scheme (and authority) will be used.

 {% highlight yaml %}
 fs.default-scheme: <default-fs>
 {% endhighlight %}

-For example, if the default file system configured as `fs.default-scheme: hdfs://localhost:9000/`, then a file path of `'/user/hugo/in.txt'` is interpreted as `'hdfs://localhost:9000/user/hugo/in.txt'`
+For example, if the default file system configured as `fs.default-scheme: hdfs://localhost:9000/`, then a file path of `/user/hugo/in.txt` is interpreted as `hdfs://localhost:9000/user/hugo/in.txt`

 #### Connection limiting